 Chris Wild's performances have been lauded as "insatiable" (New York Times), resulting from his enthusiastic pursuit of musical connections.
-He currently serves as Conductor of the Andrews University Symphony Orchestra in southwest Michigan, where he also guides the university's cello students.
-Since the group's infancy in 2007, he has performed frequently as cellist of the Chicago-based Ensemble Dal Niente, a "superb contemporary-music collective" (New York Times) noted for its "bracing sonic adventures" (Chicago Tribune).
+He currently serves as Conductor of the Andrews University Symphony Orchestra and is co-founder and conductor of the music theatre troupe Après L'Histoire.
+As a cellist, he performs frequently with the Chicago-based Ensemble Dal Niente, described as a "superb contemporary-music collective" (New York Times) noted for its "bracing sonic adventures" (Chicago Tribune).
 Recent performance highlights include appearances at Walt Disney Concert Hall, the Metropolitan Museum of Art, Millennium Park's Pritzker Pavilion, and the Palacio de Bellas Artes (Mexico).
 As a guest conductor Chris has led subscription and education concerts with the Peninsula Music Festival, Oregon Bach Festival Orchestra & Chorus, Windsor Symphony Orchestra, Illinois Valley Symphony Orchestra, and Camerata Antonio Soler (Spain), as well as rehearsals with the Rochester Philharmonic Orchestra and South Bend Symphony Orchestra.

 Chris' concerto performances have included classical and contemporary repertoire with the Vancouver Symphony Orchestra (Canada), Third Coast Percussion (Chicago), Experimental Sound Studio SWR (Germany), University of Michigan Philharmonia Orchestra, and Andrews University Symphony Orchestra.
 His debut cello album, Abhanden, is described by New Music Box as "a virtuosic tour-de-force for solo cello...
 Wild's approach to the material is soaring, lyrical, and bold... confirms that Wild is not only an exciting performer to watch, but also a wise programmer and collaborator."
 His performances with Ensemble Dal Niente have taken him to Europe and South America and included the premieres of hundreds of new compositions.
 He can be heard on the New Amsterdam, New Focus, New World, Navona, Naxos, and Carrier record labels.

 -David Allen, The New York Times.